odedd/table_sortable/README.md

 By using the template attribute you may render several columns using the same template.

+_Notice that whether using slim or erb, you must include .html before the extension._

 #### table_sortable_columns
 ##### Syntax: `table_sortable_columns record, [html_attributes]`
 Renders the table columns for a specific `record`, each one inside a \<td> tag.